babab/pycommand/doc/index.rst

            with any options that the user of your program has set.
 We call it `run` here, but you can name it whatever you want.

-           After the object has been created, there are 5 instance variables ready for you to use to write the flow of the program.
+           After the object has been created, there are 4 instance variables ready for you to use to write the flow of the program.
            In this example we only use the following three::

-               self.error -- Thrown by GetoptError when parsing illegal arguments
+               error -- Thrown by GetoptError when parsing illegal arguments

-               self.flags -- OrderedDict of parsed options and corresponding arguments, if any.
+               flags -- OrderedDict of parsed options and corresponding arguments, if any.

-               self.usage -- String with usage information.
-The string is compiled using the values found for `usagestr`, `description`, `optionList` and
+               usage -- String with usage information.
+The string is compiled using the values found for `usagestr`, `description`, `optionList` and `usageTextExtra`.
-                             `usageTextExtra`.

            '''
            if self.flags['help']: